 2007 - PeopleCare celebrates 25 years of helping Michigan residents in need.
 PeopleCare is funded by Consumers Energy, its customers and employees and is administered by The Salvation Army.

-2007 - Consumers Energy introduces its Balanced Energy Initiative (BEI), a comprehensive plan to invest $6 billion into Michigan’s energy future by improving energy efficiency, building new power plants and utilizing more forms of renewable energy.
+2007 - Consumers Energy introduces its Clean Energy Plan, a comprehensive plan to invest $6 billion into Michigan’s energy future by improving energy efficiency, building new power plants and utilizing more forms of renewable energy.

 2009 - The online billing program celebrates its 10th anniversary.
 Renamed eServices in 2008, more than 400,000 customers have signed up for the free service to view and pay their bill electronically.
 Besides saving time and money, an eBill helps the environment.